charlottelai18/Chef-Claude/README.md

-# Claude’s Kitchen 🧑‍🍳✨
+# Chef Claude 🧑‍🍳✨

-Claude’s Kitchen is a smart recipe generator built with React and powered by Anthropic's Claude AI API.
+Chef Claude is a smart recipe generator built with React and powered by Anthropic's Claude AI API.
 Simply enter the ingredients you have on hand, and the app will suggest a delicious recipe you can make — complete with instructions, ingredients, and a clean, readable layout.

 This project uses a secure Express backend to protect the Claude API key, and displays AI-generated Markdown recipes using `react-markdown`.
 It includes a dynamic ingredient form, interactive UI elements, and a polished, responsive design.